-...........is a Jamaican-born artist who works with digital collage and mixed media.
+Idris Veitch is a Nigerian/Jamaican-born digital collage and mixed media artist.
 His body of work has been shown in solo and collaborative exhibitions in Nigeria, Japan and Jamaica, and also featured in online and printed publications including Nataal, African Digital Art, Vogue Girl Japan and Buzz Caribbean.

-His journey into digital collage/mixed media started during research for his graduation collection in Tokyo where he was attending fashion school.
+His journey into digital collage/mixed media started during research for his graduation collection in Tokyo where he attended fashion school.
 Being half-Nigerian with very little familiarity of that side of his family, he began an intentional line of inquiry into those previously neglected facets of his life.
 This cross-cultural examination resulted in a fusion of Japanese and African influences into his final garments.